-Born in Texas, Oaks moved around with her parents and older brother, to North Carolina, China, and eventually Madison, WI, which she now calls home.
+Born in Texas, Olivia moved around with her parents and older brother, to North Carolina, China, and eventually Madison, WI, which she now calls home.
 Those moves and the travel she was able to do while living abroad in China inspired her passion for travel and the outdoors.
 Her love for the water started the first time she was thrown into the pool as a kid.
 Since then she has captained her high school swim team and in college, she competed with the University of Wisconsin-Madison’s D-1 rowing team.

-At UW- Madison, Oaks was a board member for the Adaptive Fitness Club on campus, a club that helps community members with disabilities exercise with a range of adaptive equipment.
+At UW- Madison, Olivia was a board member for the Adaptive Fitness Club on campus, a club that helps community members with disabilities exercise with a range of adaptive equipment.
 She was also a part of Hoofers, the university’s outdoors club that encourages people to get outdoors and discover new activities like backpacking or ice climbing.
-Oaks recently completed a major in Community and non-profit Leadership with a certificate in Promoting Health and Wellbeing for Diverse Abilities.
+Olivia recently completed a major in Community and non-profit Leadership with a certificate in Promoting Health and Wellbeing for Diverse Abilities.
 She graduated this spring and looks forward to helping others find ways to bring the world and outdoors to more people with a wide range of abilities.

 For me, it’s not as much about the destination but rather who I am going with and the journey we go on to get there, the food we try, and the people we meet along the way.